 an extent or expanse of something (like a plot of land), or for a system of organs

-For navigating and progressing in our lives or families or businesses, this seems to match the complexity level better and may help us set proper expectations of the nature of the journey.
+For navigating and progressing in our lives, families or businesses, this seems to match the complexity level better, and may help us set proper expectations of the nature of the journey.

-I like the idea of a roadmap in the context of building things, whether it’s designing your life, your career, creating a product, or even a company.
+I like the idea of a roadmap in the context of building things, whether it’s designing your life, navigating your career, creating a product, or a business.

 Here is how one writer describes a roadmap within a framework for thinking about product strategy — which assumes also a vision and mission.